umijs/umi/docs/plugins/api.md

 ### addHTMLLinks

-Add the Link tag in the HTML.
+Add the Link tag in the HTML. e.g.:

-e.g.

 ```ts
 api.addHTMLLinks(() => {